MicrosoftDocs/architecture-center/docs/guide/multitenant/service/app-service.md

 ## Isolation models

 When working with a multitenant system using Azure App Service or Azure Functions, you need to make a decision about the level of isolation you want to use.
+Refer to the [tenancy models to consider for a multitenant solution](../considerations/tenancy-models.md), and to the guidance provided in the [architectural approaches for compute in multitenant solutions](../approaches/compute.md), to help you select the best isolation model for your scenario.

+When you work with Azure App Service and Azure Functions, there are some key concepts to be aware of:

 - In Azure App Service, a [plan](/azure/app-service/overview-hosting-plans) represents your hosting infrastructure.
 An app represents a single application running on that infrastructure.
 You can deploy multiple apps to a single plan.
 - In Azure Functions, your hosting and application are also separated, but you have [additional hosting options available](/azure/azure-functions/functions-scale) for *elastic hosting*, where Azure Functions manages scaling for you.
 For simplicity, we refer to the hosting infrastructure as a *plan* throughout this section, because the principles described here apply to both App Service and Azure Functions regardless of the hosting model you use.